Prenatal hormones and sexual orientation: Fraternal birth order

 According to a multitude of studies over several decades, gay men have more older brothers on average, a phenomenon known as the fraternal birth order effect.
 It has been suggested that the greater the number of older male siblings the higher the level of androgen fetuses are exposed to.
 No evidence of birth order effects have been observed in women.
 The theory holds that the fraternal birth order effect is a result of a maternal immune response that is produced towards a factor of male development over several male pregnancies.
 Bogaert's hypothesis argues that "the target of the immune response may be male specific molecules on the surface of male fetal brain cells (e.g., including those in the anterior hypothalamus).
 Anti-male antibodies might bind to these molecules and thus interfere with their role in normal sexual differentiation, leading some later born males to being attracted to men as opposed to women."
 Garcia-Falgueras and Swaab state that "The ... fraternal birth order effect ... is putatively explained by an immunological response by the mother to a product of the Y chromosome of her sons.
 The chance of such an immune response to male factors would increase with every pregnancy resulting in the birth of a son."

-Maternal antibodies against Y-chromosone neuroligin have been implicated in this effect, among other evidence that favours this theory.
+Maternal antibodies against Y-chromosome neuroligin have been implicated in this effect, among other evidence that favours this theory.
 Further, while percentages of the likelihood of homosexuality have been estimated to be increased by 15–48% per older brother, these odds really account for only a few percent of the population; thus, this hypothesis cannot be universally applied to the majority of homosexual men.
 Most, but not all, studies have been able to reproduce the fraternal birth order effect.
 Some did not find any statistically significant difference in either the sibling composition or rate of older brothers of gay and straight men, including large, nationally representative studies in the US and Denmark.
 However, Blanchard reanalyzed Frisch's 2006 Danish study and found the birth order effect was in-fact present.

 In conjunction with fraternal birth order, handedness provides further evidence of prenatal effects on sexual orientation, because handedness is regarded by many as a marker of early neurodevelopment.
 Other correlates to handedness (e.g., cerebral laterality, prenatal hormonal profiles, spatial ability) have been linked to sexual orientation, either empirically and/or theoretically.
 In right-handed individuals, the number of older brothers increased the odds of homosexual orientation, but this effect was not seen in left-handed individuals.
 As with other purported marks indicating higher incidence of homosexuality, however, the link with handedness remains ambiguous and several studies have been unable to replicate it.